gigya/node-gigya-boilerplate/readme.md

 ## Install Dependencies

 The blow steps are for OSX, but you could replace brew with `yum` or `apt-get` and it should still work.
-> Windows user: your on your own with how to install but you still need the below installed
+> Windows user: your on your own with how to install but you still need the below installed.
+Also be aware that some of the commands in the packages.json may not work on a windows box.
+Linux or OSX is suggested for this Boilerplate.

 You should use node v6.10.1 Long term support or cucumber will not report errors correctly